 It might surprise you to know that many gardeners rarely, if ever, dig their vegetable allotments.
 Successful crops can easily be achieved by simply mimicking nature and how she develops a good quality soil structure.
 Here are some tips to achieve this:

-- Firstly, you should remember that even the lightest footfall on soil compacts it and breaks down the structure you are aiming to achieve.
+- Avoid walking on the soil.
+Firstly, you should remember that even the lightest footfall on soil compacts it and breaks down the structure you are aiming to achieve.
 To prevent this compaction it is vital to avoid walking on the soil surface unless you absolutely have to and in this instance use a plank of wood to spread your weight.

-- Instead of having one large vegetable patch, break it up into a series of long narrow beds approximately 1.2 meters wide, so allowing you to reach 60cm from each side of the bed.
+- Break up your plot.
+Instead of having one large vegetable patch, break it up into a series of long narrow beds approximately 1.2 meters wide, so allowing you to reach 60cm from each side of the bed.
 If you are a tall gardener you might be able to make the beds slightly wider.

-- Every year try to add an absolute minimum of 5cm of well-rotted organic matter to the surface e.g. seaweed, well-rotted farmyard manure (preferably cow manure as horse manure is inclined to contain a lot of weed seeds), spent multi-purpose compost, garden compost, spent mushroom compost, leaf mold, etc. No need to worry about forking it in, the worms will do the work for you.
+- Add organic matter.
+Every year try to add an absolute minimum of 5cm of well-rotted organic matter to the surface e.g. seaweed, well-rotted farmyard manure (preferably cow manure as horse manure is inclined to contain a lot of weed seeds), spent multi-purpose compost, garden compost, spent mushroom compost, leaf mold, etc. No need to worry about forking it in; the worms will do the work for you.

-- Make sure these beds have paths all the way around them that are wide enough to allow you access in order to sow, weed, mulch, harvest, etc.
+- Create access paths.
+Make sure these beds have paths all the way around them that are wide enough to allow you access in order to sow, weed, mulch, harvest, etc.